 The Direct Entry Stream is for an applicant who has been nominated by the potential employer under the Direct Entry stream, who has never, or only briefly, worked in Australia, or a temporary resident in Australia who do not qualify for the Temporary Residence Transition stream.

 The Labour Agreement Stream is for people sponsored by an employer through a labour agreement.

-14. Skilling Australians Fund Levy.
 An important requirement that MUST be met by an intending sponsoring and nominating employer is the agreement to pay the Skilling Australians Fund Levy .
 The Australian Government is committed to working with industry to ensure the vocational education and training ( VET ) sector responds effectively and efficiently to the skills required by employers and supporting apprentices and trainees through the Skilling Australians Fund (the SAF).
-It is for this reason that the Department of Immigration has done away with the previous Training Benchmark system of meeting the above requirement.
+It is for this reason that the Department of Home Affairs has done away with the previous Training Benchmark system of meeting the above requirement.

 Terms and conditions include the nominated position’s salary, hours of work and leave entitlements (among other things).
 The salary paid to an Australian worker under these terms and conditions of employment is known as the market salary rate.

-16. The potential employer must prove to the Department of Immigration that the skilled worker will be paid the market salary rate.
+16. The potential employer must prove to the Department of Home Affairs that the skilled worker will be paid the market salary rate.
 Depending on whether you have an Australian doing similar work, you can do this by:

 18. Please note that the immigration information provided in this website is a guide only.
-You are advised to contact create link to Contact Us James Tan Immigration Consultants or the Department of Immigration & Border Protection for specific answers to any question affecting your case.
-For a prompt reply to any query with regard to your case you are invited to submit your confidential completed create link to Assessment Form to James Tan Consultants for an accurate and quick assessment of your specific case.
+You are advised to contact create link to Contact Us James Tan Immigration Lawyer or the Department of Immigration & Border Protection for specific answers to any question affecting your case.
+For a prompt reply to any query with regard to your case you are invited to submit your confidential completed create link to Assessment Formto James Tan Lawyer for an accurate and quick assessment of your specific case.